1. Case history and background

 2. Movement tests and treatment

 We will then go on to examine you.
 This may also involve taking your blood pressure and undertaking a range of neurological, orthopaedic and diagnostic tests which help to form our diagnosis.

 We will then assess your posture and undertake movement tests so that we can see how a joint or limb is functioning in relation to itself and the rest of the body.

 Treatment itself, remembering that osteopathy is essentially a manual therapy, involves gentle repetitive movements and a range of stretching and soft tissue techniques.
 These techniques should not cause you any undue discomfort.
 Obviously some people who present to us are in a great deal of pain and we take all reasonable precautions to make them as comfortable as possible and to be both as gentle and sympathetic as possible.

-It is important to remember that during treatment, if for example you present to us with an elbow problem, you may well find us examining your shoulder and even your spinal function too.
-Remember our key mandate; ‘osteopathy is a holistic therapy that integrates the whole body into a diagnosis’.
+It is important to remember that, if for example you present to us with an elbow problem, you may well find us examining your shoulder and even your spinal function too.
+Remember: “osteopathy is a holistic therapy that integrates the whole body into a diagnosis.”

-After treatment we will give you recommendations regarding further treatment and rehabilitation.
-We can email exercise videos that will be sent to your desktop on your home PC (or alternatively printouts).
-We will also carefully point out things that you should avoid so that you don’t exacerbate your problem.
+After treatment, we will give you recommendations for further treatment and rehabilitation.
+We can email exercise videos or provide printouts.
+We will also carefully point out things to avoid so you don’t exacerbate your problem.

-If you would like to come and see us feel free to pick up the phone and initiate a brief, informal consultation.
+If you would like to come and see us, feel free to call us on 01298 214994 and initiate a brief, informal consultation.
 Remember, you don’t have to ask your GP and you can come to see us whenever it suits you.